-The road ahead to an independent diocese of Gurk was long and winding, because the Archbishops of Salzburg kept the bishops of Gurk on leading-strings.
-In fact, the Gurk bishops were completely dependent on the Archbishop of Salzburg, who did but install a pastoral substitute without a diocese or a chapter of its own in this isolated spot of his huge Salzburg diocese - at least that was the original plan.
+The road ahead to an independent diocese of Gurk was long and winding, because the Archbishops of Salzburg kept the bishops of Gurk on strings.
+In fact, the Gurk bishops were completely dependent on the Archbishop of Salzburg, who installed a pastoral substitute without a diocese or a chapter of its own in this isolated spot of his huge Salzburg diocese - at least, that was the original plan.
 Only in 1131 was the Gurk bishop to gain a certain autonomy from the Archdiocese of Salzburg, thus endorsed by the House of Babenberg (the later House of Hapsburg) and the Holy Roman Emperor, but (violently) contested by the Salzburg Archbishops, even in the following centuries.

 Who would be surprised to hear that Gurk Cathedral claims equality of rank with the Gurk diocese and its bishop on the basis of the arts?
 The construction of the High Romanesque basilica with its three naves started in 1140, shortly after Gurk's first steps to independence from Salzburg.
 The building’s oldest part, the crypt, with its 100 columns, was consecrated in 1174.
 Around the year 1200 all the exterior works were complete and the church became dedicated to the Virgin Mary's assumption.